ChristopheLaforge/ChristopheLaforge/README.md

-- 👋 Hi, I’m Christophe
+- 👋 Hi, I’m Christophe.
-- 👀 I’m interested in statistical physics, deep learning and quantitative finance
+- 👀 I’m interested in statistical physics, deep learning, and quantitative finance.
-- 👀 I'm currently reading a lot about self-avoiding random walks.
-It is a truly fascinating topic
+- 📚 Currently, I’m exploring self-avoiding random walks—a truly fascinating topic.
+- 🤔 Like many, I find agentic AI puzzling and am working to develop an objective perspective on it.
-- 👀 I'm also very curious about quantum computing (in the limited scope of quantum algorithmic)
+- 💡 I’m also curious about quantum computing, particularly in the context of quantum algorithms.
-- 💞️ I’m looking to exchange ideas.
-I'm a casual coder so I welcome any good Python advices.
+- 💞️ I’m eager to exchange ideas!
+As a casual coder, I’d greatly appreciate any Python tips or advice.
 - 📫 How to reach me: laforge4104 at gmail.com

 <!---